Overview of the City of Rochester's Government Structure

 Deputy City Manager/Director of Community & Economic Development: This position is the second-highest administrative position in the City Administration and is directly under the City Manager, assisting in the execution of duties and responsibilities set forth in the City Charter.
 This position is also assigned direct responsibility for supervising the operation of Economic Development, Code Compliance, Building and Zoning.
 He/she also attends all City Council and various other public meetings and makes presentations for governmental agencies and private groups as assigned.

-Finance Director: Under the general direction of the City Council and administratively responsible to the City Manager, plans and directs the various financial activities of the Finance Department, implementing and maintaining the control expenditure accounting system for the City.
+Finance Director/Treasurer: Under the general direction of the City Council and administratively responsible to the City Manager, plans and directs the various financial activities of the Finance Department, implementing and maintaining the control expenditure accounting system for the City.
 Directs and coordinates activities of department divisions which include Treasury, Assessing and Accounting.
 Reviews the financial activities of other departments regarding budget preparation and subsequent control, debt management, investments, internal auditing and all associated reporting.

 City Clerk: Under the general direction of the City Council and administratively responsible to the City Manager, directs and supervises all administrative aspects of the City Clerk’s office.
 Plans, assigns and supervises the work of a staff involved in elections, code compliance records, cemetery records, official City records and maintains various City files and public records.
 Plans and directs all matters relating to elections including the registration of voter’s petitions, division of precincts, absentee ballots and various inspections.